MOCHI-inc-JAPAN/syncenv/README.md

 #### Change Replacers by each placeholder value

-The defaultReplacer is used useally.
+The default_replacer is used useally.
 However, You can change replacers by each placeholder values with special syntax `__(.*):(.*)__` is available.
 The first mached value is plugin name and the second is request parameter for replacer provided by the plugin.
 The syntax matched changes replacer to be used.

 ### Plugins